inikulin/parse5/packages/parse5/docs/source-code-location/element-location.md

 **● endCol**: *`number`*

-One-based column index of the last character
+One-based column index plus 1 of the last character, ie. it points *after* the last character

 ___
 <a id="endoffset"></a>